Faytje/Faytje/README.md

 # Heya!

 🛫| Insert Interactive.
 An creative and inspiring company.
 We specialize in making games, software and scripts.
-Support: https://discord.gg/Wu66P2kz6z
+Support: https://discord.gg/Wu66P2kz6z or email us: insertinteractive@gmail.com

 🎓| Im Faye!
 A student in IT and Software developent and current owner/founder of Insert Interactive.
 I'm in my last year of IT study and planning to seek higher eduacation in the form of cyber security.